 If you borrow from us and do not make payments that you owe us, we will trace your whereabouts and recover debts.

-Your data may also be used for other purposes for which you give your specific permission or, in very limited circumstances, when required by law or where permitted under the terms of the Data Protection Act 1998.
+Your data may also be used for other purposes for which you give your specific permission, when we have legitimate business interest and in very limited circumstances, when required by law or where permitted under the terms of the GDPR.

 You can contact the CRAs currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
 They will charge you a small statutory fee.

 - Call Credit: Consumer Services Team, PO Box 491, Leeds, LS3 1WZ or call 0870 060 0550 or log on to www.callcredit.co.uk.

 - Equifax: Credit File Advice Centre, PO Box 1140, Bradford, BD1 5US or call 0844 355 0550 or log on to www.equifax.co.uk.